Starbucks (SBUX)

 13. Is Now The Time To Buy Starbucks?

-We see the value of companies helping consumers, but in the case of Starbucks, we’re out.
+Starbucks falls short of our quality standards.
 To begin with, its revenue growth was a little slower over the last six years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its new restaurant openings have increased its brand equity, the downside is its shrinking same-store sales tell us it will need to change its strategy to succeed.
 On top of that, its declining EPS over the last six years makes it a less attractive asset to the public markets.

-Starbucks’s P/E ratio based on the next 12 months is 36.4x.
-This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.
+Starbucks’s P/E ratio based on the next 12 months is 38x.
+At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $94.19 on the company (compared to the current share price of $85.21).
+Wall Street analysts have a consensus one-year price target of $96.58 on the company (compared to the current share price of $104.88), implying they don’t see much short-term potential in Starbucks.